/150

 73 / 150

-BU.
-Directions (11 - 15): Study the following information carefully and answer the given questions:
+Directions (71 - 75): Study the following information carefully and answer the given questions:

 A certain number of persons sit in a row adjacent to each other.
 Some of them like different fruits and others like different flowers.
 Six persons sit between the one who like mango and the one who like apple.
 The one who likes rose sit third to the left of the one who likes apple.
 Two persons sit between the one who likes rose and the one who likes marigold, who is not a neighbor of the one who likes mango.
 Only one person sit to the right of the one who likes marigold.
 No one sit to the right of the one who likes mango.